Mother and son hugging

 When a couple with children decides to divorce, they are expected to work together to design a parenting plan that they then submit to a judge for approval.
 If they are unable to collaborate, they may submit competing parenting plans.
 A judge will take both into consideration before issuing a custody order.

-A family law attorney can help draft a parenting plan that ensures the best interests of your child while also considering your needs as a parent.
+A family law attorney can help draft a parenting plan that upholds the best interests of your child while also considering your needs as a parent.
 In amicable joint-parenting situations, we can help smooth out differences and come to a mutual agreement.
 Should a custody dispute arise, we can advocate for you and explain why you are better suited to ensure the well-being of your child.

-Washington Courts Granted Mothers More Time Than Fathers in Nearly Two-Thirds of Parenting Plans Approved in 2016
+in Nearly Two-Thirds of Parenting Plans Approved in 2016

 What a Judge Will Consider